A House That Love Built—Even With a Border Wall in the Backyard

 Spending a lifetime in the middle of a popular migrant crossing point has made Dolores passionate about border security.
 “Before that wall went up, illegal immigrants would pass through this property constantly.
 They’d camp out in the backyard at night.
 Imagine how we felt as women being surrounded by strange men.
 Don’t we all deserve to feel safe in our own homes?”

 The couple’s politics are complex and of divided minds, similar to many in this border city.
-Trump improved his portion of the vote a little over 6% in El Paso County in 2020.
-His gains in other majority Hispanic Texas border counties were much more drastic.
+Trump improved his portion of the vote by just under 6% in El Paso County in 2020.
+His gains in other majority-Hispanic Texas border counties were much more drastic.
 In Starr County, for example, Trump won 47.1% of the vote compared to just 19% in 2016.

 Although he’s come to appreciate the value of a strong border since he started living in Chihuahuita, Rogelio remains unconvinced about Trump.
 “Trump just distorts everything, he’s such a liar.
 The Washington Post keeps track of how many lies he tells and he’s over 20,000 now.
 He’s introduced new phrases into our language that you’d never think could exist.
 I mean ‘babies in cages,’ that should tell you all you need to know.”

-As things started to swing in favor of Biden, Dolores contemplated the idea of having a new president, saying: “I just hope, if Biden is the new president, that he can continue bringing peace to the Middle East like Trump was doing.
+As things started to swing in favor of Biden on election night, Dolores contemplated the idea of having a new president, saying: “I just hope, if Biden is the new president, that he can continue bringing peace to the Middle East like Trump was doing.
 We’ve lost enough of our men over there, and it’s time we see a change.”

 Asked whether politics created any tension in their marriage, both Dolores and Rogelio insisted that it did not.
 “We both care deeply about this country and what’s best for it, but we just disagree over who the right leader is,” says Rogelio.
 “It would be silly for us to let that get in between us.”